utof/utofme2svelte/for-agent-copilot.md

 # Personal Portfolio & Project Hub (SvelteKit)

+todo unsorted:
-todo unsorted: why is the localhost loading up and reloading so slowly?
+[ ] why is the localhost loading up and reloading so slowly?
 What happened? it wasn't like that before.
+[ ] d3?
+[ ] have a "open source" and its a hyperlink to a github with this exact file.
+[ ] add a "last updated" date at the bottom
+[ ] click thru versions of the page.
+[ ] add mcp for gh...

+- [ ] other mcps?
       Todo longterm: add favicon.

 DATE: 2/8/2025. v1